hashgraph/hedera-platform/README.md

 ### License

-(c) 2016-2022 Swirlds, Inc.
+Copyright 2016-2022 Hedera Hashgraph, LLC

-This software is owned by Swirlds, Inc., which retains title to the software.
+This software is owned by Hedera Hashgraph, LLC, which retains title to the software.
 This software is protected by various intellectual property laws throughout the world, including copyright and patent laws.
 This software is licensed and not sold.
 You must use this software only in accordance with the terms of the Hashgraph Open Review License at

 [https://github.com/hashgraph/swirlds-open-review/raw/master/LICENSE.md](/LICENSE.md)

-SWIRLDS MAKES NO REPRESENTATIONS OR WARRANTIES ABOUT THE SUITABILITY OF THIS SOFTWARE, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+HEDERA HASHGRAPH MAKES NO REPRESENTATIONS OR WARRANTIES ABOUT THE SUITABILITY OF THIS SOFTWARE, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

 ### Acknowledgments

-Portions of this Swirlds, Inc. Software may utilize the following copyrighted material, the use of which is hereby acknowledged.
+Portions of this Hedera Hashgraph, LLC Software may utilize the following copyrighted material, the use of which is hereby acknowledged.

 The full list of acknowledgements is available at